Auntie Bertha Cloon

 Jean remembers that even though she was in Kindergarten in Boston at the time, her new teachers in Marblehead insisted that she start over again in her schooling.
 Also Phillip Weeks Davis and Dele Maryland no longer lived with Bertha, but they were still in the area, and they basically became Jean's older siblings.
 Jean also remembers that the Harris Street house had one of the nicest yards in town.
 Although it was Bertha who kept the lawn well groomed, Walter loved lawn ornaments, and he would usually decorate the lawn with several during holidays.
 Another memory is that Bertha still owned the car that Frank Davis had bought in the early years of their marriage.
 Even though neither Bertha nor Walter ever learned to drive, he and Bertha kept the car for several years, only selling it during the hard times of the late 1930s when they badly needed the money.

-Because money remained tight, Walter and Bertha also took on the Freeto family as renters.
-The Freetos were a family of five, with Irving Freeto, his wife Alice, and three children - Alice, Beryl, and John.
-Mr. Freeto's ancestors, like Walter's, were from an old Marblehead family, and the Freetos and Cloons had known each other for years.
-The family paid Walter $22/month rent, and they lived on the first floor and basement of the house, with the Cloons, which included Jean, living in the upstairs and attic.
+Because money remained tight, Walter and Bertha in the 1930s and 1940s had the Freeto family as renters.
+The Freetos were a family of five, made up of the father Irving Freeto (1895-1939), his wife Alice (1900-1974), and their three children - Alice (1923-1943), Beryl (b.
+1925), and John (b.
+1933).
+Mr. Freeto's ancestors, like Walter's, were from an old Marblehead family, and the Freetos and Cloons had known each other for many years.
+The family paid Walter $22/month rent, and they lived on the first floor and basement of the house, with the Cloons, which included Jean, living on the upstairs floor and attic.
 Jean also remembers that there were two deliveries each week at the house - one for coal and one for ice.
 With both families receiving a delivery of coal, but only the Freetos getting block ice, as the Cloons were fortunate enough to own an electric refrigerator.

 The Freeto family knew much sadness.
-Their father Irving Freeto (1895-1939) had been shell shocked in WWI, and nearly given up for dead on the battlefield, an experience that left him a sad and melancholy person.
-Jean remembers that he was always depressed, and he died in 1930 from an unexpected ailment.
-His oldest daughter Alice (1924-1943), who was 7 years older than Jean, never seemed "quite right", and in 1943 when Jean was 12-years old, Alice suddenly took ill.
+Mr. Freeto had been shell shocked on a French battlefield as a soldier during WWI, and nearly given up for dead - an experience that left him a sad and melancholy person.
+Jean remembers that he always always seemed depressed, and he died in 1939 from an unexpected ailment.
+Then there was his oldest daughter Alice, who was several years older than Jean, and who Jean said never seemed "quite right.
+When Jean was 12-years old in 1943, and the older girl about 20-years old, Alice suddenly took ill one day.
 Mrs. Freeto shouted upstairs for Auntie Bertha to come down and help, but Bertha was out running errands, so Jean went downstairs instead.
 She found Mrs. Freeto crying and saw that Alice was in a bad way.
 Bertha came home just a short time later, but the girl in the meantime had died.
-Although Jean watched Alice die, she was not allowed to attend her funeral, Bertha apparently feeling that it would not be proper.
+Although Jean watched Alice die, she was not allowed to attend her funeral, as Bertha apparently felt this would not be proper.
 To add to all this, there was little John Freeto (b.
-1932), whom Jean recalled was "different", and whom the local sheriff would not allow to attend school, as he believed John to be a danger to other children.
-He ended up in the Munson State Hospital, where he may still be today.
+1933), whom Jean recalled was "different" than others, and whom the local sheriff would not allow to attend school, as he believed John to be a danger to other children.
+John ended up in the Munson State Hospital, where he may still be today.
 Nonetheless, John was literate, and he exchanged letters with Jean over the years.
-He is known in 2015 to have still been alive.
+He is known in 2015 to have still been alive, when we received a nice email from one of his caretakers.

 Jean's mother Helen all this time had been living in San Francisco and seeing Navy officer Lieutenant Lawrence Hall.
 When she moved in with Hall in 1944 or so, her fortunes changed for the better, and no longer on the road with cooking classes, she was finally able to come back east to pick up her daughter.
 Together Jean and Helen made the return trip by bus from Massachusetts to California, arriving in San Francisco on Labor Day.
 They remained in the city for awhile, before moving with Lieutenant Hall to Pomona, and then finally to Compton about the time Jean became a freshman in High School.
 Lawrence also eventually was promoted to Commander.